 The biggest reason to pay for a VPN is to keep your information private, safe and secure.
 Whether that’s while downloading torrent files, streaming sports, 0r using a public WiFi connection.
 A VPN makes you anonymous online.

 A virtual private network (VPN) is a powerful and popular tool.
 People use them to get around regional restrictions for streaming Netflix or MLB.TV.
 The VPN tells apps you’re in a different location than you really are, like letting someone in the UK watch U.S. Netflix shows.

-By using a VPN service, all of your internet activity gets encrypted and protected from prying eyes, potential threats and bad guys.
+By using a mobile VPN, all of your internet activity gets encrypted and protected from prying eyes, potential threats and bad guys.
 I’m sure you have your own reasons for using a VPN, and that’s fine.
-If you have more than just an Android try these top iOS VPNs too.
+Keep in mind that these VPN’s all should work with your computer or iPad, too.

 Best VPN for Android Phones in 2020